EpiLink/EpiLink/docs/MaintainerGuide.md

 ## Administration

-?> Administrative actions are only available since version 0.3.0
+?> Administrative actions are only available since version 0.3.0 and can be disabled since version 0.6.0

 Here is what you can do using the administrative actions provided by EpiLink: